lukasdumasius/Isaac-GR00T-Extended/FEATURE_FUSION.md

+## Implementation Status (Dec 2025)

+The only code change from the original feature fusion design is the addition of a dummy term to all intermediate features in the EagleBackbone for DDP/gradient connectivity.
+No attention mask is applied in DiT cross-attention (encoder_attention_mask=None), matching the baseline.
+Hierarchical routing, proportional slicing, and block-feature mapping remain as described above.

+## Troubleshooting

+If you see loss = 0 or gradients are NaN, check that the dummy term is present in all intermediate features.
+If problems persist, try adding proper attention masking for intermediate features in the DiT blocks.
 # Intermediate Feature Fusion

 This implementation adds hierarchical routing of intermediate Eagle-2 VLM features to DiT blocks, with three different fusion modes.